 My immediate response is that this is a manifestation of government awareness of past rebelliousness on part of Recife/Pernambuco, traditionally a point of fire through every regime.
-Walk the streets and you can easily understand the “nervousness”...
+Walk the streets and you easily understand the “nervousness”...

 As anyone who knows me will accept, I am not one to creep into a protective shell.
 I love exploring a new city by day/night, really “exploring” it and its people.
 Here, for first time, I feel a need for caution.
 Step out there, let things carry you along, and I sense real trouble.
 There are thousands in real need and desperate: One lone “American tourist” is a quick mark.
 (Like the licensed bandit of a taxi driver who charged me 400 cruzeiros for what should've been a 80cr. ride.
-Made up for it though, with bus ride x 18cr. = 200 taxi trip to Joaquim Nabuco Foundation.)
+Made up for it though, with bus ride x 18cr. to Joaquim Nabuco Foundation.)

 Edson Nery liked my description of Brasília as the ultimate "fazenda" and example of the coronel and latifundia way of life.